TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 second();
 ```

-As you would expect, the function `first` is executed first, and the function `second` is executed second — logging the following to the console:
+As you'd expect, the function `first` is executed 1st, & the function `second` is executed 2nd — logging the following to the console:

 ```javascript
 // 1